 Consider using switch expressions instead of switch statements and converting any switch statement to the corresponding switch expression.

-Prefer basic enum types with switch expressions to enable the static completeness for the cases.
+Prefer basic enum types with switch expressions to enable the static completeness check for the cases.

 For switch statements, adopt a coding style that requires every nonempty case statement to be terminated with a break statement.
 Alternatively, if a direct fall through from one nonempty case to another is required that would violate the coding style, then this should be clearly documented by a comment, preferably one recognized by the analysis tool used.